 To resolve excessive night time wakes

 My recommendations are to just wait for your baby to wake naturally and offer them a feed at that waking.
-However, the choice is yours!
+However, it is up to you and your family unit to decide whether you would like to introduce a dream feed.

 Forever bringing sleep to families,